jeff-ws/temoa/temoa/extensions/modeling_to_generate_alternatives/MGA Future Development.md

 - `Weighting`:  An implement to be used by the `Vector Manager` to help develop weights for objective vectors to follow an exploration plan.
 It is up to the designer to choose what is eligible.
 Design choices should be reflected in the `manager_factory.py` module which is responsible for taking the configuration inputs and providing the sequencer the correct manager-weighting combo.
+It would also be possible to just make a simple all-in-one manager and pass a `None` or such in the construction process.

 Additional named constants can be added to the `mga_constants.py` enumerations in order to support decisions in the `Manager Factory`.